abridged/collabland-dev/help-docs/marketplace/apps/ChainAegis.md

 **About this app:**

-ChainAegis provide Rugpull alert, security incident alert, and you can check an address's reputation and risk types.
-Of course, you can also apply for other security services such as smart contract auditing, on-chain analysis, asset tracking, and data APIs.
+ChainAegis is an AI-driven risk assessment and alerts platform.
+It provides rugpull alerts, security incident alerts, and you can check an address' reputation and risk types.
+ChainAegis also provides other security services such as smart contract auditing, on-chain analysis, asset tracking, and data APIs.

 **To get started:**

-1. Install the ChainAegis Miniapp from the Collab.Land Marketplace
+1. Install the ChainAegis Miniapp from the [Collab.Land Marketplace](../getting-started)

 2. Your community members will get the latest 5 Rugpull and 5 security incidents through _/chainaegis alert_.